Pet waste is a leading source of both nutrient and bacteria pollution to our streams and waterways.

 Please do your part and Scoop the Poop - even if it is in your own backyard!

-Pet Waste Station Grant
+Pet Waste Station Grant - adopt one for your neighborhood today!

 In conjunction with askHRgreen, Storm Water is offering free Pet Waste Stations to neighborhood Homeowner's Association (HOA's), community associations, apartment complexes or individual residents living on heavily traveled dog walking paths.